- Why study at CUA?

 Full-time students can complete the program in one academic year while part-time students can complete the program in one and a half to two years (three or four semesters.)

 The LL.M. is an advanced program of legal study that is customized to the needs of the individual student.
-LL.M. candidates, mentored by expert faculty, plan a course of study from the following concentrations: Communications Law, Securities Law, Comparative and International Law, or Jurisprudence.
+LL.M. candidates, mentored by expert faculty, plan a course of study from the following concentrations: Communications Law, Securities Law and Comparative and International Law.

 To earn the LL.M. degree, students must complete 24 credits.
 Students may enroll full-time or part-time.
 Students may enroll in an array of upper division courses, seminars, directed research and writing tutorials, legal externships, skills training and clinical courses.
 At least 16 of the required credits must be directly related to the concentration area, while remaining credits may be earned by taking general electives.
 LL.M. students with a U.S. or Canadian first degree are also required to take at least one course with a writing component as part of their course work.
 International students may be required to take a first-year common law course and they are encouraged to select at least one upper division course which requires completion of a paper or other written work product.